 Then, take the time to learn and become familiar with your equipment.
 You don’t want to take all your gear to a remote stargazing location only to find that you’re fumbling with your equipment or it’s not working for you.

-When you’ve got a telescope that you feel comfortable to use, and you’re sorted with your gear, such as eyepieces that will zoom into what you see in the night sky, you’ll be able to prepare for gazing at the stars and make the most of it.
+When you’ve got a telescope that you feel comfortable using, and you’re sorted with your gear, such as eyepieces that will zoom into what you see in the night sky, you’ll be able to prepare for gazing at the stars and make the most of it.

 This is especially important if you’re heading out to see a celestial event that you don’t want to miss.